 The Bible is incredibly clear: God will give everyone a chance to hear and accept the gospel of Jesus Christ!

 Are You Hard to Convince?

-The doctrine of Hell has been around for a very long time; therefore some find it hard to accept the reality that God is working to save everyone.
+The doctrine of Hell has been around for a long time.
+And therefore, some will find it hard to accept the idea that God is working to save everyone.
 So for those who still doubt God’s plan to save all of humanity, allow me to pose two questions: